Setup new configuration

 • Grafana URL: This is just a URL where your Grafana is available.

-• API Key OR Username / Passoword for Admin user.
-See authentication section if you need more information.
+• API Key OR Username / Password for Admin user.
+See authentication section above if you need more information.

 Note